A Fantasy Author's Adventures in Fiction & Life

 For specific questions to guide critical reader feedback (or to guide your feedback as a critical reader), see my Chapter One Checklist and Act 1 Checklist.

-Two Mentoring Programs to Apply For
+A Mentoring Program to Apply For

 If you’ve had feedback from critical readers, but would like more, from more experienced writers than yourself, there are mentoring programs.
-You’d need to work in close partnership, and be lucky, as there are many writers seeking mentors in the below programs.
+You’d need to work in close partnership, and be lucky, as there are many writers seeking mentors Revpit.
+Revpit is Revision & Editor Mentoring for MG, YA & Adult Fiction.
+For more details, visit the Revpit Website.

 Paid Editing Feedback